-Our board has determined that each of our directors other than Mr. Travers and Mr. Russell is an independent director as defined by Rule 10A-3 promulgated by the Securities and Exchange Commission pursuant to the Securities Exchange Act of 1934, as amended.
+Our board has determined that each of our directors nominees other than Mr. Travers and Mr. Russell, and each of our current directors, other than Mr. Travers, Mr. Russell, and Mr. Boris, is an independent director as defined by Rule 10A-3 promulgated by the Securities and Exchange Commission pursuant to the Securities Exchange Act of 1934, as amended and NASDAQ rules.
 We believe that we are compliant with the independence criteria for boards of directors under applicable laws and regulations and the NASDAQ Stock Market.
 The board may meet independently of management as required.
-Although they are permitted to do so, the independent directors have not held separately scheduled meetings but have had executive sessions at the conclusion of the regularly scheduled meetings at which members of of management were not in attendance.